NicolasLagaillardie/mpst_rust_github/README.md

 ## Going further

 With this library, one can write any protocol with at least two participants and using methods to shorten the writing and checking.
-You can check the tests and examples to have
+You can check the tests and examples to have a larger overview of the different possibilities provided by this library.

 ## Contributing